top of page

 • Goal setting: You and your therapist will set realistic goals tailored to your unique situation.

 Sessions usually last 45 to 60 minutes and can be weekly or biweekly depending on your needs.
 Babies are welcome!
 We will even hold them if you ask.
-You can always feed your baby or attend to your baby's needs during a therapy session in person or online.
+You can always feed your baby or attend to your baby's needs during a therapy session, whether in person or online.

 Baby changing station at our Seeds of Change Counseling & Consulting Office